 - The water level should be deep enough to form floating ice during cold winter nights but shallow enough to expose the rocks.

 - The movement occurs in winter.

 - The day of movement should be sunny and warm to break the ice into rafts.

 - A very gentle wind is necessary to initiate the movement.

 - The bottom should be composed of mud material to be slippery enough for movement.

-Now we know the real cause of stone movement.
+Now we know the real cause of the stone movement.
 But it still fascinates us how inventive nature can be.